 Scripting Hello World

-Writing a Hello World program is a rite of passage in programming.
-Here’s how to do it in a shell script — straight from the command line on an enterprise Linux system.
+Writing a Hello World program is a rite of passage in programming — like your first cup of really good coffee. ☕ Here's how to do it in a shell script — straight from the command line on an enterprise Linux system.

 Prerequisites